-While preparing the project proposal, it may already be necessary to exchange sensitive information within the future consortium.
-In order to prevent the use of such information for other purposes (e.g. in cases when the is not funded) a non-disclosure agreement may be concluded, describing in detail pre-existing knowledge to be protected and referring to sanctions in case of violations.
+It may already be necessary to exchange information within the future consortium during the drafting of the project proposal.
+To prevent the use of such information for other purposes (e.g. if the project does not get funded), Non-Disclosure Agreements (NDAs) can be concluded in advance, precisely describing the information to be protected and include sanctions in case of violation.

-In the European context different application modes have to be considered, which may, depending on the applicable law, have different effects on the LoI.
-In German law, the LoI is not contractually binding but a mere declaration of intent.
-However, even if German law applies, the condition of concluding a comprehensive final contract should be explicitly included.
+In the European context, there are different modes of application to consider, depending on which law applies, which may have different implications when drafting the LoI.
+The LoI does not have any contract-creating effect according to the principles of German law, but is a mere declaration of intent.
+However, even if German law is applied, the caveat of a comprehensive final contract should be expressly included.

 Often, claims for fault in the event of failure are excluded in an LoI, for example during the preparation of the Grant Agreement preparation (GAP).
 This provision should then, however, be expressly designated as binding.
 This also applies insofar as non-disclosure agreements are agreed in this letter of intent - instead of in a separate contract.